Blazor opens doors for .NET developers by offering the ability to create modern single-page applications (SPA) using their favorite language, C#.

 Data manipulation in Blazor (GET, POST, PUT, DELETE).

-Integration of JavaScript code in Blazor applications.
+Integration of JavaScript code within Blazor applications.

-Simple deployment of the application to production.
+Simple deployment strategies for production.

 Securing Blazor WebAssembly and Web API applications.

-Advanced security concepts for enhancing the application.
+Advanced security concepts to enhance the application.

 Watch Online 102 lessons